vincode-io/Zavala/README.md

 project contributors have final say in the design.

 Keep in mind, this is an application in the very early stages of development.
 You should not entrust any important information to it.
-It is buggy and incomplete.
-It may be very frustrating to use right now.
-Here is the application for only the bravest of users to try out.
+It is a little buggy and incomplete.
+I recommend that any important documents you create with it, you back up by exporting them as OPML files.

 [Pre-release Download](https://github.com/vincode-io/Zavala/releases/latest/download/Zavala.app.zip) (Requires macOS 11 Big Sur)

+You can install the [TestFlight.app](https://developer.apple.com/testflight/) on your iPad or iPhone and get the TestFlight version of Zavala for iOS by clicking this [link](https://testflight.apple.com/join/iFbND23m) on your iPhone or iPad.

 ## Code Contributions